James Wan To Produce Two New Horror Movies, ‘Arachnophobia’ Remake And Stephen King’s ‘Tommyknockers’

 “Arachnophobia features a particularly deadly species of spider that manages to make its way from the Venezuelan rain forest to a small California town, thanks to the many oversights of entomologist Julian Sands.
 Yuppie doctor Jeff Daniels, fed up with the dangers inherent in big-city living, has resettled in this town on the assumption that nothing untoward could ever happen here to himself and his family.
 Before long, however, Daniels is trying to make sense of a series of sudden deaths-and to figure out why each of the corpses has been drained of blood.
 The audience, of course, knows that the culprits are those pesky South American spiders, which grow larger with each kill.”

-James Wan will also be acting as producer for the film adaptation of Stephen King’s The Tommyknockers, according to The Hollywood Reporter.
+James Wan will also be acting as producer for the film adaptation of Stephen King’s The Tommyknockers, according to the Hollywood Reporter.
 Roy Lee, producer of the 2017 horror hit It, will also produce.
 The executive producer of The Tommyknockers 1993 miniseries, Larry Sanitsky, holds the screen rights, so he will also be involved.
 It should also be noted that IMDb lists James Wan as the current director for the new Stephen King horror flick.

 The Tommyknockers movie finds a home at Universalhttps://t.co/a25OlkrKv9